 The Hungarian translation has been printed in January 2019: “Ignace Demaerel: 95 tétel a humanizmusról”.
 Média: Könyv, ISBN 978-615-81163-0-5.
 Link: https://zugoszel.hu/hu/product/621

-And other translations into German, French, Czech and Swedish are on the way too.
+Other translations into German and French are in the last stage, and Swedish is on the way too.
 May this message be heard in all Europe!

 Please help me to make this message known also to humanists, secular thinkers and writers, secular media, press, websites etc. There is a flyer that can be downloaded, sent and shared to all your contacts.